IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.

-- `boot_volume` - (Object) A list of boot volumes that were created for the instance.
+- `boot_volume` - (List of Objects) A list of boot volumes that were created for the instance.

   Nested scheme for `boot_volume`:
   - `id` - (String) The ID of the boot volume attachment.